Convert multimodal graphs to single modal.

 In Single Mode we set the feature describing the role of the nodes.
 It so happens that our attribute is named role.
-We connect persons (nodes) with the events they attended (edges).
+We connect persons (nodes) by the events they attended (edges).
 Edge weight will be the number of connections in common.
 In translation, edge weights will be the number of events both people attended.

 Network Explorer (1) shows the final network.